txt/se20/docs/l05test.md

 ### Scaling up SAT Solvers

+In summary, in theory, it is can be useful to reformulate SE tasks as a SAT task.
+As Micheal Lowry said at a panel at ASE’15:

+-" It used to be that reduction to SAT proved a prob- lem’s intractability.
+But with the new SAT solvers, that reduction now demonstrates practicality."

+However, in practice, general SAT solvers, such as the Z3, MathSAT [29], vZ  et al., are challenged by the complex- ity of real-world software models.
+For example, the largest benchmark for SAT Competition 2017 [31] had 58,000 variables– which is far smaller than (e.g.) the 300,000 variable problems seen in the recent SE testing literature [4].

-SAT solvers are great but as software gets really really big, they need help.
+So SAT solvers are great but as software gets really really big, they need help.

 - [Scalable product line configuration: A straw to break the camel's back](https://www.semanticscholar.org/paper/Scalable-product-line-configuration%3A-A-straw-to-the-Sayyad-Ingram/3384176ef4196797603ae2ca68ff353bb4233668)
   Abdel Salam Sayyad, Joseph Ingram, H. Ammar, Tim Menzies